LoadRunner – Introduction

 Micro Focus LoadRunner has the following components:

-• Virtual User Generator or VuGen: It records end-user business processes and creates an automated test script in the form of programming language.
-The generated script is called as ‘VuGen Script’ or ‘Test Script’.
+• Virtual User Generator or VuGen: It records end-user business processes and creates an automated test script in the form of a programming language.
+The generated script is called a ‘VuGen Script’ or ‘Test Script’.

 • Load Generators: These are machines which generate the virtual load as per the requirement.
 During test execution, the Controller distributes each Vuser in the scenario to a load generator.
-Load generator is also used to simulates the geographical location of the users.
+A load generator is also used to simulate the geographical location of the users.

 • Controller: It organizes, drives, manages, and monitors the load test.
 A controller is also used for workload modelling.
 Workload Modelling involves the creation of a test scenario as per NFR (Non-Functional Requirement).